Convergence of Nekrasov instanton sum with adjoint matter: Introduction and main result

+The limit of minimal model correlators (negative rational~$b^2$) as $b^2$ tends to a negative irrational value was considered in \cite{1406.4290,1711.08916,1909.10784}.
+When considering the non-diagonal D-series minimal models, this led to a non-diagonal irrational CFT sharing some similarities with Liouville CFT, provided the irrational value of~$b^2$ is not too well approximated by rationals.
+The precise convergence criterion has not been fully elucidated and it would be interesting to compare with the present work.

-Let us also mention a recent series representation of Virasoro fusion (and modular) kernels~\cite{2405.09325} in powers of $\exp(-2\pi b^{\pm 1}P_t)$ with $P_t$ one of the internal momenta.
+Let us also mention a recent series representation of Virasoro fusion (and modular) kernels~\cite{2405.09325,2512.03172}\footnote{Another recent work~\cite{2508.14030} provides a closed form expression of these kernels for $c=1$, namely $b^2=-1$.} in powers of $\exp(-2\pi b^{\pm 1}P_t)$ with $P_t$ one of the internal momenta.
 Its convergence properties for $b^2>0$ were conjectured to depend on arithmetic properties of~$b^2$, in analogy with the convergence of basic hypergeometric series~\cite{1504.01238}.
 It would be interesting to determine whether the criteria we develop for the absolute Nekrasov sum are relevant for these series.